Investigating and Modeling the Dynamics of Long Ties: Introduction

-Still, one crucial perspective missing in the literature of long ties is the dynamics.
-Evidence from static social networks may not be generalizable to dynamic networks.\cite{li2017fundamental} In particular, existing social network theories and prediction models may indirectly imply that long ties should dissolve quickly or eventually become redundant, thus putting into questions the long-term value of long ties.
+Still, one crucial perspective lacking in the literature of long ties is the dynamics.
+Evidence from static social networks may not be generalizable to dynamic networks~\cite{li2017fundamental}.
+In particular, existing social network theories and prediction models may indirectly imply that long ties should dissolve quickly or eventually become redundant, thus putting into question the long-term value of long ties.

 The critical role of long ties would be challenged if empirical evidence from dynamic networks suggests that long ties tend to dissolve or become short ties.
 Firstly, it is possible that long ties may dissolve rapidly.
-According to various theories\cite{granovetter1973strength,aral2011diversity} and prediction models\cite{liben2007link,easley2010networks}, social ties are likely to dissolve quickly when they lack sufficient common neighbors to reinforce their relationships or when they have few interactions (i.e., interactions with weak tie strength).
-Long ties likely satisfy this condition, and thus their role in bridging different communities might be limited.\cite{onnela2007structure} Secondly, long ties may evolve to become redundant ``short ties.''
-By triadic closure\cite{easley2010networks,benson2018simplicial}, a person may introduce other friends to their long ties, thereby forming common neighbors and switching the long tie to a short tie.
-Therefore, two people who had a long tie may become increasingly similar, for example, regarding the information they digest or the opinions they hold.\cite{asikainen2020cumulative} Eventually, the previously long tie becomes largely redundant, as there now exist other paths where the same piece of novel information can flow between the two individuals.\cite{aral2011diversity,brashears2018weakness}
+According to various theories~\cite{granovetter1973strength,aral2011diversity} and prediction models~\cite{liben2007link,easley2010networks}, social ties are likely to dissolve quickly when they lack sufficient common neighbors to reinforce their relationships or when they have few interactions (i.e., interactions with weak tie strength).
+Long ties likely satisfy this condition, and thus their role in bridging different communities might be limited~\cite{onnela2007structure}.
+Secondly, long ties may evolve to become redundant ``short ties.''
+By triadic closure~\cite{easley2010networks,benson2018simplicial}, a person may introduce other friends to their long ties, thereby forming common neighbors and switching the long tie to a short tie.
+Therefore, two people who had a long tie may become increasingly similar, for example, regarding the information they digest or the opinions they hold~\cite{asikainen2020cumulative}.
+Eventually, the previously long tie becomes largely redundant, as there now exist other paths where the same piece of novel information can flow between the two individuals~\cite{aral2011diversity,brashears2018weakness}.